CobBO: Coordinate Backoff Bayesian Optimization with Two-Stage Kernels: Numerical Experiments

-\textbf{Escaping trapped optima:} Figure~\ref{fig:ablation} (d) shows that the way CobBO escapes local optima (Section~\ref{ss:escape}) by decreasing $M_{t-1}$ and setting $V_{t}$ as a selected random point is beneficial.

-\textbf{Preference probability over coordinates:} For demonstrating the effectiveness of coordinate selection (Section~\ref{ss:block}), we artificially let the function value only depend on the first $25$ coordinates of its input and ignore the rest.
+\textbf{Preference probability over coordinates: } For demonstrating the effectiveness of coordinate selection (Section~\ref{ss:block}), we artificially let the function value only depend on the first $25$ coordinates of its input and ignore the rest.
 It forms two separate sets of active and inactive coordinates, respectively.
 We expect CobBO to refrain from selecting inactive coordinates.
-Figure~\ref{fig:ablation} (e) show the entropy of this preference probability $\pi_t$ over coordinates and the overall probability for picking active and inactive coordinate at each iteration.
-We see that the entropy decreases, as the preference distribution concentrates on the significant active coordinates.
+Fig.~\ref{fig:select_prob} shows the overall preference probability $\pi_t$ for picking active ($\sum_{i=1}^{25}\pi_{t,i}$) and inactive coordinates ($\sum_{i=26}^{50}\pi_{t,i}$) at each iteration $t$.
+We see that the preference distribution concentrates on the active coordinates.

-\textbf{RBF interpolation:} RBF calculation is time efficient.
-Specifically, this is much beneficial in high dimensions.
-This is demonstrated in Figure~\ref{fig:execution_time}, where the computation time of plain Bayesian optimization is compared to CobBO's.
-While the former applies GP regression using the Mat\'{e}rn kernel in the high dimensional space directly, the later applies RBF interpolation in the high dimensional space and GP regression with the Mat\'{e}rn kernel in the low dimensional subspace.
-This two-step composite kernel leads to a significant speed-up.
-Other time efficient alternatives are, e.g., the inverse distance weighting~\cite{idw} and the simple approach of assigning the value of the observed nearest neighbour.
-Figure~\ref{fig:ablation} (f) shows that RBF is the most favorable.